danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^print]: <https://p5js.org/reference/#/p5/print>.

 [^Chun2]: Wendy Hui Kyong Chun and Andrew Lison argue the first "Hello World" program we learn is enjoyable and seductive.
 We will say more about this in the following chapter.
-See Wendy Hui Kyong Chun and Andrew Lison, "Fun is a Battlefield: Software between Enjoyment and Obsession," in Olga Goriunova, ed., *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing* (New York, London: Bloomsbury, 2014), 180.
+See Chun and ison, "Fun is a Battlefield: Software between Enjoyment and Obsession," in Olga Goriunova, ed., *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing* (New York, London: Bloomsbury, 2014), 180.

 [^Hello]: *hallo welt! (hello world!)* was a collaboration between Geoff Cox and Duncan Shingleton, see <http://www.anti-thesis.net/hello-world-60/>.